nextbreakpoint/infrastructure-as-code/README.md

 Please note that the bucket name must be unique among all S3 buckets.

-Once that the bucket has been created, execute the command:
+Once the bucket has been created, execute the command:

     sh config_bucket.sh your_bucket_name eu-west-1

 The script will set the bucket name and region in all remote_state.tf files.

-### Generate deployer key
+### Generate SSH key

 A keypair is required in order to access EC2 instances.

-For simplicity we will use the same keypair for all the remaining steps.
+For simplicity we will use the same keypair for our tasks.

 Create a new keypair using the script:

     sh create_keys.sh

-The deployer key can be destroyed when it is not used anymore.
+The keypair can be destroyed when it is not used anymore.

 Destroy the keypair using the script: